Jaadu Teri Nazar – Daayan Ka Mausam: Plot

 Gauri is in coma.
 Vihaan is given an appearance by Lord Shiva and he is not Davansh any more.
 He prays for Gauri and she is out of coma.
 Gauri is welcomed by the family.
 Later on, Kaamini's spirit reveals the death of her parents.
 Gauri with the help off magical ring sees that Veena was the one who told the way to her parents to Kaamini.
 Gauri questions Veena but she denies.
 Infuriated Vihaan throws Gauri out of his house.
-In parallel seens, a Vihaan's parallel self is shown as evil minded and a dayan with fire as a magic revealed as Gauri's twin sister named Kesar is shown.
+In parallel scenes, a Vihaan's parallel self is shown as evil minded and a dayan with fire as a magic revealed as Gauri's twin sister named Kesar is shown.
 She does not have control of her powers.
 Her life resides in a woodpecker enslaved by her evil guardians.

 Vihaan stays with Gauri at her tenement after she refuses to go to his house.
 Later, a sinister force sent by Daavansh Vihaan draws Gauri into Pratham Tantra.
 Maha Daayan Mohana awakens, seeking revenge for Kamini's death and posing a threat to Vihaan's family.
 Later, Gauri uses her powers to protect Vihaan from Mohana's attack.
 Daavansh constantly follows Kesar and eventually saves her from the villagers by marrying her.
 But in reality it was his trap for her to become more powerful, the more powerful he becomes the more weak Vihaan would feel.
 Gauri along with Arjun tries to find Davaansh and succeeds.
 Daavansh along with Kesar completes his marriage rituals under the Prathamvriksh to expand his powers.
 Gauri tries to kill him and sends Arjun to prevent Kesar from offering flowers to the well.